PROCESS & POLICIES

 And I’m with you after the job is done.
 If you have questions, technical or otherwise, about using the documents I send you, give me a call or an e-mail.

-By the way, we have a total confidentiality policy.
+By the way, I have a total confidentiality policy.

 POLICIES